-We continued this process, picking two pieces to began each row with then cut the groove ends to 45 degree angles.
+We continued this process, picking two pieces to begin each row with then cut the groove ends to 45-degree angles.
 We’d connect each new row to the previous using the tongue and groove.

 After finishing two rows we came to the openings for the sink and stove.
 When this happened we’d leave a little overhang there as well.
 We made sure not to place flooring completely across the openings in order to make it easier later on.

 We then repeated this process until our entire plywood surface was covered with flooring.

 It looked funny because we had overhang at every edge, but not to worry the funny look wouldn’t last for long.

 All of that overhang I mentioned in the last step is going to come in handy.
 With all your flooring placed on the plywood base, you can look at it from underneath to see where your flooring pieces need to end.